spikedengineering/svst/README.md

 python3 -m pip install -U svst
 ```

-Now you can type-check the standalone variables of a program like this:
+You can type-check the standalone variables of a program like this:

 ```shell
 svst PROGRAM